A Complete Guide to Employment Laws and Payroll in Sri Lanka (2025)

 3. Cost-effectiveness

-You can hire top talent in Sri Lanka at a fraction of the cost it can take you to hire the same in many other developed countries such as the USA.
-For instance, you can hire a software engineer for $882.48 a month in Sri Lanka while the same is $8,333.4 in the U.S. This gives you an advantage in optimizing your resources.
+You can employ top talent in Sri Lanka at a fraction of the cost it can take to recruit the same in many other developed countries such as the USA.
+For instance, you can onboard a software engineer for $882.48 a month in Sri Lanka, while the same role costs $8,333.4 in the U.S. This gives you an advantage in optimizing your resources.

 There are various labor laws in Sri Lanka that protect workers’ rights and ensure fair treatment in the workplace.
 Here is an overview of key employment laws in Sri Lanka concerning minimum wages, working hours, termination, maternity benefits, leaves, provident funds, and gratuity.